Why parents post photos, videos, comments and blogs about children

-It’s pretty common to share photos and information about children online.
+It’s common for parents to share images of and information about children online.
 For example, you might:

-- share family holiday snaps on social media
+- share family holiday photos or videos on social media

 - write a blog about parenting and raising children

-- contribute to community blogs or Facebook pages – for example, if your child belongs to a local sporting team
+- contribute to Facebook groups – for example, if your child belongs to a local sporting team

 - contribute to advocacy or campaigning websites – for example, if your child has additional needs.